XinlaiWan/Keystone-HE/README.md

 - Device trees used in Xvisor:
   - Replace `virt64-guest.dts` and `virt64.dts` with `virt64-guest_two_guests.dts` and `virt64_two_guests.dts`.
   - Do not modify the DTB name in the disk.
+- Boot script used in Xvisor:
+  - Replace `one_guest_virt64.xscript` with `two_guest_virt64.xscript`.

+- Prepare a new Xvisor initrd with the above changes.

 - Run Keystone:
   - Use `QEMU_FLAGS_TWO_GUESTS` instead of `QEMU_FLAGS` in `keystone/mkutils/plat/generic/run.mk`